What is a Reverse Mortgage Loan?

 Conclusion on Reverse Mortgages

-Reverse mortgages can be a great way for seniors to pad up their retirement budget, especially if they have to live on a fixed income.
+Reverse mortgages can be an excellent way for seniors to pad up their retirement budget, especially if they have to live on a fixed income.

-It's a way for them to benefit from their mortgage payments throughout their life and capitalize on their home's value.
+It's a way for them to benefit from their mortgage payments throughout their life and capitalize on the value of their home.

-This can especially work if you don't plan on passing down your home to your heirs, and/or have their homes fully paid off.
+This can especially work if you don't plan on passing down your home to your heirs and have their homes fully paid off.

-The best part is that your surviving spouse can still continue to live in the home, even if you pass.
+The best part is that your surviving spouse can continue to live in the home even if you pass.

-Nevertheless, important considerations are thinking about when the loan comes due.
+Nevertheless, essential considerations are thinking about when the loan comes due.

 You'll also need to be sure your home retains its value if you plan on selling it off to repay the loan.